2026 Jeep Grand Cherokee vs Ford Explorer: 3-Row SUV Showdown

 2026 Ford Explorer XLT

-The Grand Cherokee L and Explorer are two of the top-selling three-row SUVs in America, but they've never been more philosophically distinct than they are in 2026.
-The Explorer went through a significant refresh with a cleaner interior and a standard hybrid powertrain on key trims.
-The Grand Cherokee L doubled down on off-road capability and interior luxury at upper trims.
-If you're cross-shopping these two, you're probably choosing between two different ideas of what a family SUV should be.
+The Grand Cherokee L and Explorer are two of the best-selling three-row SUVs in America, and they've never been more philosophically different than they are in 2026.
+The Explorer got a real refresh — cleaner interior, a standard mild-hybrid on key trims.
+The Grand Cherokee L doubled down on off-road capability and upper-trim luxury.
+Cross-shop these and you're really choosing between two different ideas of what a family SUV should be.
+Here's how I'd pick.

 At a glance